monapdx/awesome-reproductive-justice/README.md

 ## Abortion Stigma

 - [2+ Abortions Worldwide](https://www.2plusabortions.com/) — Supportive community taking a stand against abortion stigma and with a focus on people who have had multiple abortions.
 - [Repro Uncensored](https://www.reprouncensored.org/) — Repro Uncensored does the important work of tracking cases of censorship when it comes to abortion information online on mainstream platforms like Facebook and other social media sites.
+- [inroads](https://www.makeinroads.org/) — The _International Network for the Reduction of Abortion Discrimination and Stigma_ produces some of the highest quality training on how to combat abortion stigma on a global scale.

 ## Abortion Storytelling